Rhinoplasty Can Help You Aesthetically and Functionally

 Internal Nasal Problems and Treatments

-• Turbinate reduction – These are small, mucous-covered shelves of bone inside the nasal cavity.
+- Turbinate reduction – These are small, mucous-covered shelves of bone inside the nasal cavity.
 They warm and moisten air as you draw it into your lungs, plus they trap any foreign contaminates.
-Usually the inferior turbinate is the cause of airway obstruction because it is the largest and has a tendency to become enlarged by environmental stimuli.
+Usually, the inferior turbinate is the cause of airway obstruction because it is the largest and tends to become enlarged by environmental stimuli.
 This can be corrected by removing some of the turbinate membrane, thus removing the obstruction and improving airflow.

-• Deviated septum – As stated above, the septum is a wall of cartilage that splits your nasal passage in two.
+- Deviated septum – As stated above, the septum is a wall of cartilage that splits your nasal passage in two.
 A septum that is deformed in any way can reduce your breathing ability through one or both passages.
 Your breathing could even have a whistle or other odd sound to it.
-A septoplasty is a form of rhinoplasty in which the septum is straightened out or reconstructed using other sources of cartilage.
+A septoplasty is a type of rhinoplasty that straightens or reconstructs the septum using other sources of cartilage (such as the ear or rib).

-• Polyp removal – These benign masses of cells can be removed to eliminate obstructions.
-It’s also possible to remove nasal dermoids and gliomas in a similar fashion.
+- Polyp removal – These benign masses of cells can be removed to eliminate obstructions.
+It’s also possible to remove nasal dermoids and gliomas similarly.

 External Nasal Problems and Treatments

-• Nasal valve collapse – The narrowest area of your nasal passage is called the nasal valve.
-The valve is lined with membranes which grow and shrink while you breathe.
+- Nasal valve collapse – The narrowest area of your nasal passage is called the nasal valve.
+The valve is lined with membranes that grow and shrink while you breathe.
 It regulates the rate of airflow and keeps the filtration system running smoothly.
-Nasal valves can collapse from aging, illness, or trauma, causing a serious problem with your ability to breathe through your nose.
-A rhinoplasty surgeon will be able to repair this externally using a variety of techniques that are personalized according to the patient’s nose and anatomy.
+Aging, illness, or trauma can cause the collapse of nasal valves, making it much more difficult to breathe through your nose.
+A rhinoplasty surgeon repairs this externally using various personalized techniques according to the patient’s nasal anatomy.

-Although the above treatments may sound very complex, most are actually quite simple and are done as outpatient procedures, just like cosmetic procedures.
+Although the above treatments may sound very complex, most are pretty simple and are done as outpatient procedures, just like cosmetic procedures.
 Even better, health insurance companies may be able to help pay for the surgery since functional rhinoplasty contributes to improving your overall health.

-As our name suggests, our facility is dedicated to improving the lives of men and women with procedures centered around the face and neck.
-Our surgeon, Dr. Todd Hobgood, is double board-certified facial plastic surgeon and nationally recognized for his work.
-He specializes in rhinoplasty, plus many other surgical and non-surgical procedures.
+Dr. Todd Hobgood is a double board-certified facial plastic surgeon nationally recognized for his work.
+He specializes in rhinoplasty, plus many other surgical and nonsurgical procedures.

-If you are interested in finding out more information about how rhinoplasty can improve the way you look and feel, contact our office in Scottsdale, AZ to schedule an initial consultation.
-Dr. Hobgood will be able to answer any questions you may have and determine the best course of action to obtain your desired results.
-We can be reached by phone at (480) 418-6415 or fill out the contact form on our homepage.
+If you want to learn more about how rhinoplasty can improve the way you look and feel, request a consultation using the online form to meet with Dr. Hobgood at our office in Scottsdale, AZ.
+Dr. Hobgood will answer any questions and determine the best course of action to obtain your desired results.
+We can also be reached by phone at (480) 214-9955.

 Leave a Reply